scopatz/pyjsoncpp/readme.rst

 =============
 Usage Example
 =============
+The Value object is the main interface for
 Values may be converted to and from regular Python types.
 These have the normal behaviour for their type.